Past Life (TV series): Production

 The series was created by David Hudgins and inspired by the 2007 book The Reincarnationist, a crime thriller by M. J. Rose, whose main character, Josh Ryder, solves a 21st-century crime with memories and clues from his past life in ancient Rome.

 Although seven episodes were produced, the series was canceled after three episodes aired due to rapidly declining ratings.
-The network announced plans to air the remaining episodes on successive Friday nights from May 28 to June 4, 2010.
-On June 8, Fox announced that they would not air the final two episodes.
+Fox aired the remaining episodes of Past Life from May 28 until June 4, 2010.
+On June 8, 2010, Fox announced that they would not air the final two episodes of Past Life.

 Episodes

 International broadcast

 In the Netherlands the series aired with Human Target on RTL 5 every Thursday.
 In Portugal the series aired on Fox Life Portugal throughout July and August 2010.
 In Spain the series aired on laSexta every Sunday until the episode "All Fall Down".
 In Italy the series aired on Rai 2 starting from Sunday, January 9, 2011.
 In Croatia the series aired on Doma TV starting from Friday, June 16, 2011.
-In Bulgaria the series aired on bTV Cinema starting from September 8, 2012 at 20:00.
+In Bulgaria the series aired on bTV Cinema starting from September 8, 2012, at 20:00.